marcvincenti/bitp0wn/readme.md

 + __[miscellaneous/double.py](https://github.com/mvrcrypto/bitp0wn/blob/master/miscellaneous/double.py)__ : This file is more about finding an arithmetic relationship between 2 public keys on the curve.
 Most of formulaes are specific to _secp256k1_.

++ __[miscellaneous/tiny-curve.py](https://github.com/mvrcrypto/bitp0wn/blob/master/miscellaneous/tiny-curve.py)__ : This script let you generate your own elliptic curves (not secure, never use the curves in production).
+This will be usefull to test some of our algorithm on smaller curves.

 ### networks

 + __[networks/shared-secret.py](https://github.com/mvrcrypto/bitp0wn/blob/master/networks/shared-secret.py)__ : Here you will find an algorithm to anonymously contact a node by constructing a route and a global shared secret key that only the initial sender and final receiver will share.
 The receiver won't know who is the sender and will send a signature to ensure the global key isn't compromised.
 Also, the encryption key is computed with a global shared key between all participants, but only the 2 communicating nodes have the key.